vemolista/cbs-pathfinder/README.md

 The objective of the Programme Portfolio Review was to simplify the portfolio, so that it would be more easily comprehensible by a variety of stakeholders.

-I have been a part of this group for about 1.5 years and as far as I can say, the only meaningful outcome for students was this: **the whole group** agreed that we should build an interface that helps (undergraduate) students understand their options in terms of progressing through CBS.
+I have been a part of this group for about 1.5 years and as far as I can say, the only meaningful outcome for students was this: the group agreed (or disagreed silently :D ) that we should build an interface that helps (undergraduate) students understand their options in terms of progressing through CBS.

 Something along the lines of